Village green: Indonesia

 In Indonesia, especially in Java, a similar place is called Alun-Alun.
 It is a central part of Javanese village architecture and culture.

 Legal definitions

 England and Wales

 Apart from the general use of the term, village green has a specific legal meaning in England and Wales, and also includes the less common term town green.
-Town and village greens were defined in the Commons Registration Act 1965, as amended by the Countryside and Rights of Way Act 2000, as land:
+Town and village greens are defined in the Commons Registration Act 1965, as amended by the Countryside and Rights of Way Act 2000, as land: